ietf-tools/rfced-www/client/content/about/contact.md

 ## Report a Copyright Infringement

-In accordance with the Digital Millennium Copyright Act (“DMCA”), Pub.
+In accordance with the Digital Millennium Copyright Act ("DMCA"), Pub.
 L. 105-304, the RFC Editor has designated an agent to receive notification of alleged copyright infringement occurring in the rfc-editor.org domain.

 If you believe that your copyrighted work is being infringed by content available via the rfc-editor.org domain, please notify our designated agent specified below.
 Please note, this agent is for reporting of copyright infringement and for requests for copyright permission.